zhongweiy/nqueen/Readme.txt

-   - iterative with boolean array and add more condition in any angle validation N=15, Solution size=18752, Time (seconds):9.72087685 profiling file: profile_iterative_3st_add_extra_condition_for_any_angle_validation.html
+   - iterative with boolean array and add more condition in any angle validation N=15, Solution size=18752, Time (seconds):9.72087685 Other tiny change includes replace double computation with float computation. profiling file: profile_iterative_3st_add_extra_condition_for_any_angle_validation.html

 ** This biggest number tried is N = 17.
 Here is the result: